akumar911/Derivatives_Pricing/README.md

  ## Calculating the Break-Even Move
 Black-Scholes says that when the underlying moves by one standard deviation, your gamma profits should offset your theta losses.
 This known as the break even move

+### To-do :
+Write a class that for the BSM model
+Calculate the Option Greeks